 Stroll into Maghdouche village to visit the shrine and church of our Lady of Awaiting

-What's Included? ✓ Hotel Pick Up & Drop Off ✓ English-speaking driver ✓ Private air-conditioned vehicle ✓ Local guide in Tyre ✓ All Entrance fees What's Excluded?
-X Meals X Gratuities
+What's Included? ✓ Free Hotel Pick Up & Drop Off ✓ Professional Tour Guide ( English, French, Turkish, Spanish, Italian, Russian ) ✓ Private air-conditioned vehicle ✓ All Tickets / Admission fees What's Excluded?
+X Meals X Gratuities (optional)

 Sidon, known locally as Saida, is the third-largest city in Lebanon.
 It is located in the South Governorate, of which it is the capital, on the Mediterranean coast.
 It has many tourist attractions including the sea castle, soap museum, khan el franj, and much more..

 Tyre is one of the oldest continually inhabited cities in the world, though in medieval times for some centuries by just a tiny population.
 The city has many ancient sites, including the Tyre Hippodrome, and was added as a whole to UNESCO's list of World Heritage Sites in 1984.

 Maghdouché, a charming village located in the south governorate of Lebanon is famous for its touristic site the Lady of Awaiting or Mantara with 8 meters bronze statue of the Virgin Mary, who is believed, used to wait for Jesus while he was preaching in Sidon.